 Baseline characteristics of randomized participants

-A total of 55 individuals out of 326 screened from 3 UK centers were confirmed to meet the eligibility criteria and were randomized 1:1 to either receive IV ferric derisomaltose or IV placebo.
-One further had no data collected subsequently and was excluded leaving 54 patients.
+A total of 55 individuals out of 327 screened from 3 UK centers were confirmed to meet the eligibility criteria and consented for the study and were randomized 1:1 to either receive IV ferric derisomaltose or IV placebo.
+One patient had no further data collected subsequently and was excluded leaving 54 patients (Supplementary Figure 1).
 As shown in Table 3 for the total population, the mean (SD) age was 59.6 (11.7) years and 26 (49%) patients were male and the majority were white (42; 79%).
 The mean (SD) SF was 66.3 (44.1) microg/L, TS was 20.1 (7.4) and Hb was 128.7 (10.1) g/L. The mean (SD) serum creatinine was 186.7 (58.6) micromol/L and eGFR was 31.1 (9.6) ml/min/1.73m2.
 The mean (SD) urinary albumin/creatinine and protein/creatinine ratios were 60.9 (133.3) and 83.8 (128.4) mg/mmol, respectively, and CRP was 5.0 (4.4) mg/L. The mean (SD) 6-minute walk distance was 401.2 (120.2) m.
-Baseline ECGs, as interpreted by the investigator, were deemed “within normal limits” in 38 cases, “abnormal but not clinically significant” in 14 participants, and “abnormal and clinically significant” in 1 participant (previous changes of cardiac damage),(data for 1 case was missing).
+Baseline ECGs, as interpreted by the investigator, were deemed “within normal limits” in 38 cases, “abnormal but not clinically significant” in 13 participants, and “abnormal and clinically significant” in 1 participant (previous changes of cardiac damage),(data for 2 cases was missing).
 The etiology of the renal disease in the CKD patients is detailed in Table 3.

 Discussion

 Evidence of functional improvement in non anaemic iron deficient CKD patients treated with IV iron is lacking, as are head-to-head randomized controlled studies comparing IV iron versus placebo.
 Explorative studies of cardiac function (Speckle Tracking echo) and oxidative stress markers which are planned to be carried out in this cohort of patients in the present study may also provide important mechanistic data.
 This randomized double blinded exploratory study may provide valuable information to clinicians to consider in managing non- anemic CKD patients with iron deficiency in order to improve patient reported outcomes.
+There are several limitations to this study as it included small numbers of patients of which a high percentage were causcasian, and it was of short duration, such that generalisation of the future results may be difficult.

 Conclusions